Here’s how Jet Card and Private Aviation Membership providers are enhancing COVID-19 related safety procedures and precautions

 Flexjet (Directional Aviation)

-Flexjet is expanding Project Lift from six to 10 bases, and extending the program through at least September, parent company chairman Kenn Ricci tells Private Jet Card Comparisons.
+Flexjet is expanded Project Lift from six to 10 bases, and extending the program parent company chairman Kenn Ricci tells Private Jet Card Comparisons.
 The initiative flies Flexjet pilots to and from trips by private jet so they can avoid commercial airport terminals and airline flights.
 The fractional fleet operator is also creating trips up to 14 days instead of the typical six or seven days, reducing commutes from home to Project Lift hubs.

-The company will also begin testing all flight crews for the virus.
-In the next several days, it is launching an app enabling pilots to report temperature, pulse, and blood pressure three times daily as part of a 10-point checklist.
+The company, in January 2021, began testing all flight crews for COVID-19 before each duty rotation.
+It also launched an app enabling pilots to report temperature, pulse, and blood pressure three times daily as part of a 10-point checklist.
 The company is sending kits with thermometers and blood pressure monitors to its flight crews.

 In addition to heightened pre-flight cleaning, the company also treated cabin interiors of its more than 150 private jets with MicroShield 360, a clear, colorless, odorless, non-toxic, and hypoallergenic coating safe for humans and animals.
 The coating constantly reduces microbial contamination of bacteria, viruses, mold, algae, yeast, mildew, fungi, and odors.